nova-model/nova-tutorial/episodes/03-Nova-Galaxy.md

 ## Tool output

+Tool execution often results in some type of output.
+In the Fractal example, the tool output is a singular image file.
+A tool can have multiple outputs and sometimes these outputs are grouped together in a collection.
+In `nova-galaxy`, a singular file is called a Dataset and a group of files is called a DatasetCollection.
+The `Dataset` and `DatasetCollection` classes support the following methods:

+*   **upload(Datastore):** Uploads the Dataset(DatasetCollection) to the specified Datastore on Galaxy.
+*   **download(file_path):** Downloads the Dataset(DatasetCollection) from Galaxy to the local path.
+*   **get_content():** Retreives the content of the Dataset(DatasetCollection) without saving it to a local file path.

+If a tool run results in a `Dataset` or `DatasetCollection`, an `Output` is returned from the run method. `Output` is an encapsulation of the output datasets and collections from a Tool.
+A tool execution can result in multiple `Dataset` and `DatasetCollection`, therefore, these are all grouped in the `Outputs` class for easier consumption.

+In the Fractal example, the Tool.run comman returns an instance of the `Output` class which we save to the variable `output`.
+The Fractal tool [xml file](https://code.ornl.gov/ndip/galaxy-tools/-/blob/dev/tools/neutrons/test_tools/fractal.xml?ref_type=heads) defines that successful execution of the tool will result in a `Dataset` named `output`.
+This `Dataset` is then downloaded to the local file path `image.png`.

+    ```python
+        output = tool.run(data_store, params)
+        output.get_dataset("output").download("image.png")
+    ```

-After the tool finishes running on NDIP, the result of the tool is returned as an output.
-In this example, the output is a single image file of the generated fractal.
-Tools can return single files or a collection of files as a zip.
-The output can be used by the rest of your application, saved, or simply discarded.
-A copy of the output also resides on the NDIP platform, so it is not necessary to maintain a local copy.
+The Outputs can be used by the rest of your application, saved, or simply discarded.
+A copy of the Datasets and DatasetCollections also resides on the NDIP platform, so it is not necessary to maintain a local copy.

 ## Next Steps